How to Write a BREEAM Building User Guide

 Safety and emergency information / instructions:

 This section should be split into user groups and, on a simple level, it should cover what to do in an emergency (i.e. location of fire muster points etc) and also confirm if and when alarms are to be routinely tested.
-For building managers, this section should also include information on fire marshalling, testing/maintenance regimes for emergency systems and emergency contact numbers.
+For building managers, this section should also include information on fire marshalling and contact numbers of testing/maintenance companies like Firerite.

 Building related operational procedures specific to building type/operation: